 A specially-built facilitation environment.

-A pattern language enabling participants to develop mutual understanding of shared elements of decision and design.
+A pattern language – a set of collaborative behavioral norms – enabling participants to develop mutual understanding of shared elements of decision and design.

 A series of models and set of design principles useful for identifying decision variables and for planning event architecture.